tombye/trexit/_posts/2017-10-18-portugal-fires.markdown

 ## Websites we've used

-We first found out about fires on Sunday when the hashtag #prayforportugal started trending on Twitter.
+We first found out about the fires on Sunday when the hashtag #prayforportugal started trending on Twitter.
 We were a bit alarmed.

 Then we looked at [Google Maps](http://maps.google.com) and saw an SOS alert for the area we were in: